BIOL3111MtA2024/plastic_degrade/Output/PLASTIC_20241203_ReportDraft.md

 # Results and Discussion

-## Suprise Results!
+## Suprise results!?
 Does this plastic inhibit microbial growth?

 >Plots all OD values.
 True detection is OD680 and false detection is OD720 [@genge_import_mcdata_2024].